May 2022

 25th

-I am now at a friend's house, I am going to be updating these pages and happy that I am in a safe environment for at least a few days; instead of being systematically surrounded by suppressive naysayers and vindictive haters who encroach, spitting their venom everywhere I go.
+I am now at a friend's house, I am going to be updating these pages and happy that I am in a safe environment for at least a few days.
 Today, withdrawals began from a Vitamin B12 injection I received three months ago.
 I began vomiting and suffered a quick onset of anaemia until my friend handed me some B12 tincture, which got me back onto my feet within the hour.
 I can see this maybe a real problem for me in the future.

 24th

 Woken tent pitched in Charlton king's are of Cheltenham, rolling up the sleeping mat many black bugs appeared, so I scrabbled to pick them up and throw them out of my tent.
 Happy I am to have found my hat at the bottom of my sleeping bag.
-Packed up my things and walked the footpath to Leckhampton hill, Along the way I said hi to a man leaving his house but the Asian taxi driver picking him up gave me a seething look that arrived from the severest of malice but isn’t nature wonderful.
+Packed up my things and walked the footpath to Leckhampton hill.
 The walk was shunted by a closed footpath, walkers here are overall friendly, a lady stopped to talk to me, she had settled in Cheltenham from London.
 The ascent was easy along a rocky road, a tree had fallen down blocking access to the hill.

 Three-quarter up the hill, the vista opened up.